 The term “project” refers to all activities and resources that are needed for creating, implementing, or supplying a specific product or multiple products.
 The “product” is a material, virtual, or any other beneficial outcome that is used by an audience, or parties may benefit from it in any way.

 The product life cycle and the project life cycle may share common timeframes, resources, and goals.
 The development of a product may be bounded with the project cost, time, resources, and quality variables.
 Delivery of a project in this context may mean that a product is being developed.

 For successful project management, a tight connection and participation in product management and product development may be required.

-The Business Value Oriented Project Management (BVOPM) office needs to understand all activities of the Business Value Oriented Product Management (BVOPDM) office and to have deep knowledge in product management.
-This is required for adequate decision making, supporting, optimizations and any other activities of the BVOPM office.
+The Business Value-Oriented Project Management (BVOPM) office needs to understand all activities of the Business Value-Oriented Product Management (BVOPDM) office and to have in-depth knowledge of product management.
+The additional competencies are required for adequate decision making, supporting, optimizations, and any other activities of the BVOPM office.

 Major product management activities of the BVOPM office may include: